olegush/25_cinemas_site/README.md

 ```

-3. Add your environment variables to Settings > Config Vars section (DEBUG and PORT).
+3. Add your environment variables to Settings > Config Vars section (FLASK_DEBUG and PORT).

 4. Open https://[your-app-name].herokuapp.com/ in your browser